harness/developer-hub/docs/platform/2_Delegates/delegate-concepts/delegate-overview.md

 You can set permissions on delegates using [Harness RBAC](/docs/platform/4_Role-Based-Access-Control/1-rbac-in-harness.md).

-You create roles and then assign them to Harness Users.
+You create roles and then assign them to Harness users.

 Delegate role permissions are Create/Edit, Delete, and View.